photonxp/word_slicer_demo/README.md

     b   B
     c   I

-Server read the marked letters form ./data file
+Server reads the marked letters form ./data file

 This demo can be used for NLP leaning.